 Video surveillance and the GDPR.
 What will change?

-At a time when technology, including smart cameras, allows companies to collect much more sensitive information about individuals, more stringent supervision of the protection of personal data is certainly needed.
+At a time when technology, including smart cameras, allows companies to collect much more sensitive information about individuals, more stringent supervision of the protection of personal data is vital.
 A video recording of an identifiable person naturally forms part of an individual’s personal data.
-The General Data Protection Regulations (GDPR), which will apply throughout the European Union from May 2018, will therefore affect camera system operators.
+The EU General Data Protection Regulations (GDPR), which came into effect throughout the European Union in May 2018, therefore affects camera system operators.

 We asked Mgr.
-Eva Škorničková, the creator of the Czech GDPR education, training and consulting website, GDPR.cz, what changes will be introduced by the GDPR, particularly with regard to video surveillance.
+Eva Škorničková, the creator of the Czech GDPR education, training and consulting website, GDPR.cz, what changes were introduced by the GDPR, particularly with regard to video surveillance.

-As regards camera systems, with the advent of the GDPR there is no longer an obligation to notify the Office for Personal Data Protection.
-On the other hand, what administrative tasks have been added?
+As regards camera systems, under the GDPR there is no longer an obligation to notify the Office for Personal Data Protection.
+On the other hand, what administrative tasks were added?

-The GDPR introduces some new obligations, such as keeping records of activities.
-Record keeping is a kind of substitute for the cancelled registration duty under the current Act No. 101/2000.
-Since operating a camera system cannot be considered occasional processing, each CCTV operator should prepare for this new duty in time.
-Just like today’s Section 13 of Act No. 101/2000 Coll., the GDPR contains a separate section dealing with data security, which concerns the obligations of the administrator.
+The GDPR introduced some new obligations, such as keeping records of activities.
+Record keeping is a kind of substitute for the cancelled registration duty under the repealed Act No. 101/2000.
+Since operating a camera system cannot be considered occasional processing, each CCTV operator needs to take this duty into account.
+Just like Section 13 of the repealed Act No. 101/2000 Coll., the GDPR contains a separate section dealing with data security, which concerns the obligations of the administrator.

 Exactly.
 According to the GDPR, the administrator should take all appropriate measures to provide the monitored persons with information in a brief, transparent, comprehensible and easily accessible manner concerning the processing of their data by the camera system, especially when it comes to data about children.
 This means that when I enter a shop where cameras are watching me, besides the sign with information about cameras, I have the right to know the details of the recording, and the administrator should make this information available in writing or by other means in printed or electronic form.